cdrummey216/whoami/README.md

 y = kx = k * (y/k) = ky/2k = y

-Truth is truth. //truth among truths is proportionless
+Truth is truth. //a truth and a truth are proportionless in relation to their manifestation of truth.

 EXAMPLE
 * Let identity[x] represent an iteration of c = 1 − ϕ